vrischmann/sketch/CONTRIBUTING.md

 A few tests record/replay calls to LLMs.
 As necessary (e.g., if changing the system prompt or tool definitions), rebuild the test data by running update_tests.sh in the relevant directory.

+## Debugging JS Classes

+Something like "document.querySelectorAll('sketch-app-shell')[0].dataManager.messages.map(x => x.idx)"
+in the browser JS console works to pull out the custom components implementing the web ui.